dfinson/apifi/README.md

 - `@Transactional`: Tells Jpa that database operations happen within retractable transactions.
 - `@GraphQLApi`: Tells the [SPQR](https://github.com/leangen/graphql-spqr) Java-GraphQL framework (upon which this project heavily relies), to expose the contained queries and resolvers at the `/graphql` endpoint.

-    _**Important note:**_ _As mentioned, the default endpoint is `/graphql`, however this can be customized by setting the `graphql.spqr.http.endpoint=YOUR_CUSTOM_ENDPOINT_HERE` property in the `application.properties` / `application.yml` / other configuration source._
+    _**Note:**_ _As mentioned, the default endpoint is `/graphql`, however this can be customized by setting the `graphql.spqr.http.endpoint=YOUR_CUSTOM_ENDPOINT_HERE` property in the `application.properties` / `application.yml` / other configuration source._

-### @WithCrudResolvers
+### Auto generated CRUD endpoints
-Note the  `@WithCRUDResolvers({GET_BY_ID, CREATE, UPDATE})` annotation on the Person entity, and their direct correspondence to the three auto-generated methods in `PersonGraphQLService`.
-There are 14 options in total:
+Note the  `@WithCRUDEndpoints({GET_BY_ID, CREATE, UPDATE})` annotation on the Person entity, and their direct correspondence to the three auto-generated methods in `PersonGraphQLService`.
+There are 14 CRUDEndpoints options / types in total:

-1. GET_PAGINATED_BATCH: Returns a sorted batch of the entity in question between a given offset and limit, sorted by a a field named in the `sortBy` argument, in either ascending or descending order, as is specified by the `sortingOrder` argument.
+1. GET_PAGINATED_BATCH: Returns a sorted batch of the entity between a given offset and limit, sorted by a a field named in the `sortBy` argument, in either ascending or descending order, as is specified by the `sortingOrder` argument.
 The `offset` and `sortBy` arguments are mandatory, whereas the `limit` will default to 50, and the `sortingOrder` will default to ascending.
 2. GET_BY_ID: Fetch an instance of the entity by id.
 3. GET_BATCH_BY_IDS: Fetch a batch of entity instances by their ids.
 4. CREATE: Create a single entity.